 At Harb & Co. my buyer’s agent works with more home buyers than I. Not that I don’t show homes, I sometimes do, just not as often as my buyer’s agent.
 I represent more home sellers.
 After the inspection, I am typically negotiating the property inspection on the seller’s behalf.

-A successful real estate agent needs to sometimes wear the other hat.
+A successful real estate agent needs sometimes to wear the other hat.
 Working primarily with home sellers it’s easy for me to forget the buyer’s perspective.
 How disheartening it is after the home inspection for the buyer to learn of all the things wrong with their dream home.
-In this market the journey to having an offer accepted can be a long one.
+In this market, the journey to having an offer accepted can be a long one.

 Oak trees are protected and cannot be removed without a permit.
 This Sparr Heights home had an oak tree extremely close to the home.
 In addition to our general inspector, I knew we would need an arborist.
 The owner disclosed that they rooted out the sewer line every couple of years so we would need a sewer scan as well.
 The chimney on this vintage home is extremely tall and we ordered a chimney inspection.
 Then after the general inspection, we found we needed estimates for electrical and heating and air conditioning.